Latridopsis forsteri: Taxonomy

 Latridopsis forsteri was first formally described in 1872 as Latris forsteri by the French naturalist Francis de Laporte de Castelnau with the type locality given as the Gipps Land coast in Victoria.
 The specific name honours the German naturalist Johann Reinhold Forster who was the naturalist aboard Captain Cook’s second voyage on HMS Resolution.
 Forster's manuscript description of Latridopsis ciliaris was published by Bloch & Schneider in their 1801 work Systema Ichthyologiae.

 Description

 Latridopsis forsteri has a rather elongated, compressed and moderately deep body with a shallow caudal peduncle.
 The dorsal and anal fins are low, the continuous dorsal fin has a deep incision between the spiny and the soft rayed parts.
 The dorsal fin has 17 spines and 37-42 soft rays while the anal fin has 3 spines and 31-37 soft rays.
 The blunt pectoral fin has 16-19 rays with the upper rays being longer than the lower.
 The caudal fin is markedly forked.
 This species attains a maximum total length of 65 cm.
-The overall colour of this species is silver-grey marked with short, irregular brown or greenish-brown longituduinal lines on the upper flanks.
+The overall colour of this species is silver-grey marked with short, irregular brown or greenish-brown longitudinal lines on the upper flanks.
 The adults have a dark margin to the caudal fin.
 The pectoral fin also has a black margin and the eye is yellowish-white.